 DMV Administrative Hearing Process

-For Zero Tolerance cases, the underage driver must attend a DMV administrative hearing before an administrative law judge.
-This is a civil process, not a criminal trial.
-The hearing determines whether the driver violated the Zero Tolerance Law based on the following factors:
+For Zero Tolerance cases, the underage driver must attend a DMV administrative hearing, usually held at a Manhattan DMV office such as the Washington Heights or Centre Street locations, before an administrative law judge.
+These hearings determine whether the driver violated the Zero Tolerance Law based on several factors:

 - The driver was under 21 at the time.